77Dice/PND_Notes/[5]Network Hardening/[1]Network Hardening.md

 - *ICMP unreachable* : which informs the sender of a packet that the final destination is unavailable (e.g., not responding to ARPs or no route to that destination)
   - The unreachable ICMPs, besides overloading the CPU of the routers, can be **used to know the internal topology of a network**

-> Control Plane Policing & Ctrl Plane Protection are series of measures that can **limit the packets** addressed directly to the devices and **that require the use of their CPUs**
+> Control Plane Policing & Control Plane Protection are series of measures that can **limit the packets** addressed directly to the devices and **that require the use of their CPUs**

 # Data Plane protection
 because network devices operate with virtually **no administrator intervention once configured**, it is challenging observing security policy violations *without proper monitoring*